 | Home Earth

-Bulgaria has a population of 7.3 million people (2013); capital and largest city is Sofia with 1.3 million inhabitants.
-Official language is Bulgarian, it is written in Cyrillic.
+Bulgaria has a population of 7.15 million people (2015), capital and largest city is Sofia with 1.3 million inhabitants.
+Official language is Bulgarian, which is written in Cyrillic.

 Republic of Bulgaria | Republika Bulgariya | Република България